adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 Mocking is a big deal when it comes to testing.
 Easy to get started with.
 Easy to love. ___Easy and prone to misuse___.

 I hope this has given a little insight into how mocking works.
 I hope to write the second part soon.

+> Update : The second part is accessible [here](/blog/2016/12/07/a-subtle-introduction-to-mocking-2/)